top of page

 When Improvisation Becomes Necessary

-There are emergency situations offshore where you use what you have.
-But in a shop or dock environment, with access to proper tools, improvisation shouldn’t be the standard operating procedure.
+There are emergencies offshore where you use what you have, and that's fair.
+But in a shop or at the dock, with proper tools within reach, improvising shouldn't be standard operating procedure.

 Bearing-driven marine impeller puller extracting stuck boat impeller straight out